AdaCore/spark2014/lrm/source/declarations-and-types.rst

 ~~~~~~~~~~~~~~~~~~

 .. todo:: It is intended to support subtype predicates.
 Analysis is required
-          to determine if any subset rules need to be applied.
+          to determine if any subset rules need to be applied and also regarding
+          any extra proof rules that might need to be applied.

 Objects and Named Numbers
 -------------------------